Wake Forest University Department of Counseling

 Students will evaluate their experience at the internship site.
 Students will complete and submit the Student Evaluation of Practicum/Internship Experience Form that is available in the Field Placement section of Anthology Portfolio.

-Week 14: Student Evaluation of University Supervisor
+Week 14: Student Evaluation of University Faculty Supervisor

 University Supervisor’s Evaluation—Final